sooraj-e/imageuploader/README.md

   * gallery : 380 x 380

 * Save to server or S3
+##How to run.

-Install node modules and start the project
+* Install node modules `sudo npm install`
+* Rename config/secrets.sample.js to config/secrets.js
+* For S3 upload set your S3 api key, secret and bucket name in secrets.js
+# run npm start